shailparmar03/bareMetalShrike-lite/02_xipAndFlash/README.md

 ### Full Speed Ahead
 Even though Fast Read Quad Output (`0x6B`) Instruction works, it is not the fastest.
 Fast Read Quad IO (`0xEB`) Instruction works in a slightly different way, and is significantly faster.
 First difference that makes this instruction faster is the ability to send the address in parallel over the four data lanes.
 However, the address now has to be appended with 8 Mode Bits.
 Thus, the 32 Bits (24 Bit address + 8 Mode Bits) can now be sent in only 8 clock cycles.
 This instruction also requires only 4 dummy cycles instead of 8.
 And, finally, if the instruction being used every time is the same, then the Mode bits can be set to `0xA0`, thus eliminating the need of sending the 8-bit instruction completely after the first message.
 > [!NOTE]
-> Surprisingly, this value of the Mode Bits `0xA0` and its effect is not discussed anywhere in [Flash's Datasheet](https://www.winbond.com/resource-files/w25q80dv%20dl_revh_10022015.pdf).
+> Surprisingly, this value of the Mode Bits `0xA0` and its effect is not discussed anywhere in [Flash's Datasheet](https://www.winbond.com/resource-files/w25q80dv%20dl_revh_10022015.pdf) (w25q80dv for now).
 Though, this instruction is used by Pico SDK's [second stage boot code](https://github.com/raspberrypi/pico-sdk/blob/master/src/rp2040/boot_stage2/boot2_w25q080.S).

 Following diagram shows the worst case data read process using this instruction.
 ![img](../misc/figs/chap2/flashReadQuadIO.svg)